Peer Mentors

 Session 7 – Understand boundaries and the importance of confidentiality

-Session 8 – Peer Mentor contracts/evaluation and the duties and responsibilities at the academy
+Session 9 – Peer Mentor contracts/evaluation and the duties and responsibilities at the Academy

 Following on from their training, the Peer Mentor team will continue to receive regular supervision, meetings, guidance and ongoing training as and when required for the full academic year.